KNXpartners/virtual_house/README.md

 -----------------------------------
 *************************************

-Also look at visualization project _Virtual House_ - its smart marketing object to play with it & show it to your customer.
+Also look at visu project its smart marketing obj to play with it & show it to your customer.
 Its work on real iRidium server for small or middle size projects.

  You must use two devices: 1 smartphone for control virtual mansion & second device – tablet or PC / Mac for feedback visualization in real time.
 Both devices connect to virtualization server iRidium via real IP and work together.